abhinavprakash199/RISC-V-based-MYTH/README.md

 # RISC-V-based-MYTH
-This repository contains the whole summary of the hands-on done by Abhinav Prakash (IS22MTECH14002) during the workshop RISC-V based MYTH and understanding the architecture of RISC-V and configuring the ISA and binary files using picorv32 RISC-V architecture with the help if  TL-verilog and Makerchip.
+This repository contains the whole summary of the hands-on work done by Abhinav Prakash (IS22MTECH14002) during the workshop on RISC-V-based MYTH, understanding the architecture of RISC-V, and configuring the ISA and binary files using Picorv32 RISC-V architecture with the help of TL-Verilog and Makerchip.

 ## *Table of Contents*